huynhletanphat/demofblogin/README.md

 # usage
 - first: `pip install`
-2 change the path of the `z:/code/...` properties to the `check.json` file and `users.json` 3 enable professional mode of your personal page
+-2 change the path of the `z:/code/...` properties to the `check.json` file and `users.json`

+-3enable professional mode of your personal page

-4 change `second_url` to your personal page url
+-4 change `second_url` to your personal page url

 # update